SmilingWayne/PuzzleSolver/README.md

 # Ortools tutorials

-My learning repo for OR tools of Google.
+My learning repo for OR tools of Google, also some Interesting Puzzle games and solvers in ortools.

 Take it slowly, it'll go fast.